North Texas Mowing Tips

 There are a significant amount of web sites, landscapers, and mowers who insist scalping the lawn is necessary.
 They are wrong!
 The trusted resource for lawns in our region is Texas A&M University, and they recommend normal mowing heights at all times of the year (scalping is not a normal mowing height), and do not remove the grass clippings from the lawn.

 North Texas lawns should be mowed regularly at their proper heights (see below).
 This means that your North Texas lawn may require mowing more than once a week during peak growth and only once every two weeks during periods of slow growth.

-Since the root system of a grass plant grows proportionately to the above grounds parts of the plant, a longer cutting height results in a stronger, deeper root system.
+The root system of a grass plant grows proportionately to the above grounds parts of the plant; therefore, a longer cutting height results in a stronger, deeper root system.

 Calculate your mower blade height by measuring the distance between the concrete surface and the base of your lawn mower at the sides, front and back.

 |Zoysiagrass: 2.0 to 3.0 inches

 |Lawn mower blades should be kept razor sharp.
 A sharp blade makes a clean, precise cut of each grass blade.
 This clean cut allows the grass blade to heal quickly and keeps the lawn looking tidy.

 A dull blade chews and frays grass blades.
 This messy chopping results in straggly, rough tips which give the lawn an ugly, gray appearance and expose wounded tissue to disease attacks.

 To maintain a razor-sharp blade throughout the mowing season, sharpen the blade 2-3 times each year.
 Remember that few new lawn mowers are sold with a pre-sharpened blade.
 A sharp blade results in longer blade life and less wear and tear on your lawnmower’s engine.